If love be love then I was n’er untrue—

 True love cannot sweet promise misconstrue,

-And to staunch hearts, remains its’ guiding flame.
+And to staunch hearts, remains its guiding flame.

 Lust is the shadowed all consuming beast

-That feeds on flesh and unsuspecting souls,
+That feeds on flesh and weak unguarded souls,

-Blinding its’ prey with wanton devil dust,
+Blinding its prey with wanton devil dust,

 Perverting passion for the devils’ goals.